cu-ecen-5013/final-project-adityapande-1995/README.md

 Check out this [wiki](https://github.com/cu-ecen-5013/final-project-adityapande-1995/wiki) for project overview and schedule.

 ## Usage :
-### Loopback usage :
+### Morse Code Loopback usage :
-For Raspberry Pi 3B+ model, this assumes the sending pin in GPIO12 and receiving pin is GPIO18
+For Raspberry Pi 3B+ model, this assumes the sending pin is GPIO12 and receiving pin is GPIO18
 ```
 # To make without verbose printing
 make CFLAGS=-DVERBOSE=false